Anxiety and Keto

 Since pulling back on alcohol consumption, I’ve now realised how much what we eat fuels our emotions and thoughts.
 When I am in ketosis, I have a clarity of mind and focus that I just can’t attain otherwise.
 I have cut out coffee, because ketosis feels better than 5 lattes to get through the day.

-It didn’t matter how much meditation or yoga I did, if I was eating the wrong food it was all pointless.
+It didn’t matter how much meditation or yoga I did or how many essential oils I used (still recommended!), if I was eating the wrong food it was all pointless.
 I would lay on my yoga mat and think a million miles an hour if I had a carb loaded lunch.

 There’s more and more science and research linking anxiety and keto, and our gut health in general.